LEIL SHAVUOT – THE EVE OF SHAVUOT

 who has kept us alive, sustained us, and brought us to this season.

-At Shavuot we celebrate God’s giving of the Torah on Mount Sinai, and the gift of the Holy Spirit on Mount Zion.
+At Shavuot we celebrate God’s giving of the Torah on Mount Sinai.
 It is customary, in some Ultra-Orthodox Jewish communities, for children at three or four years of age to begin their study of the Torah at Shavuot.
 In order to symbolize the sweetness of Torah, as expressed in the verse: “The knowledge of Torah is like milk and honey under the tongue,” the teachers give each child a drop of honey, or candy, as they learn each new letter.
-Whenever, we study God’s Word with all our heart, the sweetness is tasted and it is a moment of revelation and a celebration of God’s gift at Sinai and in the person of His Son and Messiah, Yeshua.
+Whenever, we study God’s Word with all our heart, the sweetness is tasted and it is a moment of revelation and a celebration of God’s gift at Sinai.

 At Shavuot the ten utterances of Creation in Genesis are echoed in the Ten Words – the Ten Commandments given at Mount Sinai.
 Through the gift of His Torah, God informs us, as a Father to His children, that what we do matters.
 He gives us His guidance and instructions on how to live in order to grow in His likeness and to become the people He created us to be.
 There is no other way to fulfill our potential and live a life that is meaningful and vibrant – a life of true peace and joy eternal – apart from His way.
 All that is required from us is to do as the Israelites did at Mount Sinai – to recognize that He is God and to say, “We will do and we will hear!”